Reports on language education

 - 2016.12: Teaching Schools Council: Modern Languages Pedagogy (the Bauckham report).

-- 2014: The British Academy: Born Global: A British Academy Project on Languages and Employability, by Bernardette Holmes
+- 2014: The British Academy: Born Global: Implications for Higher Education by Bernardette Holmes

 - 2013: The British Academy: Languages: The state of the nation.